Richmond McGee: Cleveland Browns

-He signed with the Cleveland Browns on August 3, 2011.
-He was placed on injured reserve September 13, 2011 following a week 1 injury and the signing of Brad Maynard.
-He was waived following the 2011 season on March 13, 2012.
+McGee signed with the Cleveland Browns on August 3, 2011.
+He made his NFL regular season debut in the 2011 season opener against the Cincinnati Bengals, punting eight times for 288 yards (36 yard average).
+However, he suffered an injury during the game and was placed on injured reserve on September 13, 2011, after the Browns signed Brad Maynard.
+McGee was waived following the 2011 season on March 13, 2012.